gotofritz/gotofritz.github.io/src/content/post/2023-02-03-migrating-blog-to-astro.md

 ## Working with Astro

 The rest was just minor adjustments, refactoring components, and so on.
 All in all working with Astro feels nice.
 There are a lot of quirky design decisions, some bugs, and it doesn't always do what I wanted, but that is _always_ the case: the perfect tool doesn't exist.
 Thanks Astro team!

+## Comments?

+If you have any comments, join [the discussion on mastodon](https://fosstodon.org/@gotofritz/109965165114995854)